Lame Horse fire: Aftermath

-Rumors have circulated that the incident was a terrorist plot, but the Russian Prosecutor's Investigative Committee spokesman, Vladimir Markin, declared that the fire was caused by unsanctioned use of fireworks indoors.
+Rumors have circulated that the incident was a terrorist plot, but the Russian Prosecutor's Investigative Committee spokesperson, Vladimir Markin, declared that the fire was caused by unsanctioned use of fireworks indoors.

-The fire was the deadliest in Russia since the fall of the Soviet Union in 1991.
+The fire was the deadliest in Russia since the dissolution of the Soviet Union in 1991.
 The previous high death toll for a fire was in March 2007, at a Krasnodar assisted living home, which claimed 63 lives.
 There have been several other deadly fires in public places around Russia in recent years, attributed to the lax enforcement of fire safety regulations.

-The disaster bears some similarities to the 2003 Station fire in the US state of Rhode Island, caused by the improper usage of indoor pyrotechnics which ignited the flammable sound-proofing foam in the building, killing 100 people.
+The disaster bears some similarities to the 2003 Station nightclub fire in the US state of Rhode Island, caused by the improper usage of indoor pyrotechnics which ignited the flammable sound-proofing foam in the building, killing 100 people.
 Some survivors and relatives of the victims of that fire expressed their sadness that a similar tragedy had occurred again.

-An emergency services spokesman stated most victims died from smoke inhalation and/or carbon monoxide poisoning.
-Emergency Situations Minister Sergei Shoigu issued a ban on fireworks at many upcoming New Years and Christmas festivities, and President Medvedev ordered a complete review of fire safety regulations.
-Additionally, by mid December, Moscow Fire Safety Authority motioned suspending activity of 54 nightclubs and cafes in Moscow alone after surprise checks of 450 facilities revealed safety violations on part of these businesses.
-Typical violations were lack of a fire alarm, bars installed on windows, construction materials blocking walkways.
+An emergency services spokesperson stated most victims died from smoke inhalation and/or carbon monoxide poisoning.
+EMERCOM Sergei Shoigu issued a ban on fireworks at many upcoming New Year's and Christmas festivities, and President Medvedev ordered a complete review of fire safety regulations.
+Additionally, by mid-December, Moscow Fire Safety Authority motioned suspending activity of 54 nightclubs and cafes in Moscow alone after surprise checks of 450 facilities revealed safety violations on part of these businesses.
+Typical violations were lack of a fire alarms, bars installed on windows, and construction materials blocking walkways.
 Some contested court decision and were going to file complaints to prosecutor's office.
 Others, including popular Moscow clubs B2 and IKRA, fixed their violations quickly and resumed operations.
-St. Petersburg Fire Safety Authority as a result of surprise checks motioned suspension of activity for 25 venues.
+Saint Petersburg Fire Safety Authority as a result of surprise checks motioned suspension of activity for 25 venues.

 On 9 December 2009, the head of city administration Arkady Kats announced his decision to resign citing the disaster as a reason.
 On the same day, Perm Krai Governor Oleg Chirkunov accepted resignation of the local government.
 He announced that the new government will be formed only after the fire investigation is finished.
-On December 11, Perm City Council did not accept Arkady Kats' resignation but instead suspended him from duty for a month.
-On December 16, opposition party A Just Russia also called for Emergency Situation Minister Shoigu to resign.
+On 11 December, Perm City Council did not accept Arkady Kats's resignation but instead suspended him from duty for a month.
+On 16 December, opposition party A Just Russia also called for Emergency Situation Minister Shoigu to resign.

 During her Moscow concert on 9 December 2009, American singer Whitney Houston dedicated the song "I Look To You" to the victims of the nightclub fire saying, "I want to sing this song in memory of those who died in the Russian city of Perm".